oroinc/documentation/commerce/user_guide/system/commerce_configuration/contact_us_global.rst

 1. Navigate to the system configuration (click **System > Configuration** in the main menu).
 2. Select **Commerce > Customer > Contact Requests** in the menu to the left.

+.. note:: For faster navigation between the configuration menu sections, use :ref:`Quick Search <user-guide--system-configuration--quick-search>`.

 The following page opens:

 .. image:: /user_guide/img/system/configuration/contact_us/ContactUseSysConfig.png